chinichilla/emoji_reformatter/README.md

 [![Medium Post Link](https://miro.medium.com/max/1950/1*sHrIMbMBBTQRFqe12A_sAQ.png)](https://medium.com/@dan.chiniara/how-to-bulk-transfer-slack-emojis-without-admin-privileges-e0eb866770b3)

 Guide to export and import your custom emojis from one slack workspace to another without being an admin.
 This reformatter currently supports jpg, gif, and png.
-Let me know if you'd like more file types, and I'll update the python function.
+Let me know if you'd like more file types, and I'll update the python script.

+A post with screenshots can be found on [Medium](https://medium.com/@dan.chiniara/how-to-bulk-transfer-slack-emojis-without-admin-privileges-e0eb866770b3).

 ### Export Your Emojis in Bulk from the First Workspace